You need to complete the FAFSA application and the verification process, if you were selected, prior to submitting

 a loan application.
 You MUST pick up a paper loan application packet from the Financial Aid Office and return

 the completed packet prior to the deadline to be considered for a student loan.
 Holmes does not accept only the electronic application through FAFSA.
 Once received, you can monitor

-the loan process through your Doghouse.
-If you have any questions, please feel free
+the loan process through your My Holmes portal.
+If you have any questions, please

 Financial aid suspension, appeals, and unsatisfactory academic progress will affect

 your eligibility for a student loan.
 In addition, all transcripts must be on file